kunle123-ui/kunle/Tutorials.md

 _**Note:** Interacting with the 'default' wallet using the wallet command does not require the `-n` parameter_

-Restart `eos-walletd` now, and then go back to where you were calling `cleos` and run the following command
+Restart `walleos` now, and then go back to where you were calling `cleos` and run the following command

 ```bash
 $ cleos wallet list